 A note on the back of this studio portrait says either "Harold Winnie" or "Harold & Winnie."
 While Winnie could be a last name, it's more likely the first name of the girl on the left, who must be Harold's sister.
-The photographer signed the mat just below the image, but again I'm not sure...
+The studio is identified on the mat just below the image: Gordon & Blees. ...
 Continue Reading →

 These two young men may have been students at a military academy or members of a cadet corps, which was another type of officer-training program.
 They're both wearing a military-style tunic with no insignia.
 It's also possible the tunic was part of a uniform at an educational institution not connected to the military.
 I'll update...
 Continue Reading →

 This CDV came from the town of Kettering in England.
 My guess would be that it belonged originally to a family associated with a British diplomatic mission in the Middle East or North Africa.
 India is also a possibility.

 An inscription in pencil on the back of this carte-de-visite says simply: "Dr. Sanford 1883."
 She was easy to identify, and her individual story is fascinating and inspiring.
 I also learned that Dr. Sanford's life and career were closely connected to those of other pioneering women in medicine and in other fields who supported and...
 Continue Reading →

 This impromptu group portrait was likely taken at a medical facility not far from the front lines during the First World War.
 The man seated next to the colonel is wearing a tailored suit with a Red Cross pin on the lapel, suggesting he may be a visitor rather than a patient.